Skip to main content

 info

-If you have not made the switch over to OpenTofu yet, you can simply set your current version of terraform in the .mise.toml file.
+If you have not transitioned to OpenTofu yet, you can specify your current version of terraform in the .mise.toml file.

 mise install

-You and your colleagues will now be using this file to synchronize the versions of tools you use locally, and the versions of tools that Pipelines uses.
+You and your colleagues will now use this file to ensure synchronization between the versions of tools used locally and the versions used by Pipelines.

 The .github/workflows/account-factory.yml workflow

-If you are familiar with a account-factory.yml workflow that leverages a GitHub Actions form with multiple necessary inputs, you will notice a change in that the workflow now expects a JSON input string to configure the account request.
+If you are accustomed to an account-factory.yml workflow that uses a GitHub Actions form with multiple required inputs, note that this workflow now expects a JSON input string to configure the account request.

-A sample form has been added as part of this initial pull request, and you can find it in the .github/workflows/account-factory-inputs.html file.
-You can modify this form as necessary to meet your needs so that account requests can be made in a way that is consistent with your organization's needs.
+A sample form is included in this initial pull request and can be found in the .github/workflows/account-factory-inputs.html file.
+You can modify the form as needed to align with your organization's requirements for account requests.

-A common pattern seen here is to either use an external ticketing system like JIRA to collect the necessary information, and use an integration with the GitHub API to automatically submit the account request pull request once it has been reviewed in the ticketing system, or to simply generate the JSON input string to be passed into the GitHub Actions workflow.
+A common practice is to integrate an external ticketing system, such as JIRA, to collect the necessary information.
+This system can integrate with the GitHub API to automatically submit account request pull requests after review, or you can generate the JSON input string manually for use in the GitHub Actions workflow.

 The state_bucket_pattern value in account.hcl

-Previously, the account.hcl file had a state_bucket_name value that was used to specify the name of the S3 bucket that would be used to store the state of resources in that account.
-This value has been replaced with a state_bucket_pattern value so that roles interacting with S3 state can access a different state bucket per region if necessary, as a mechanism for fault tolerance and data isolation in a particular region.
+The account.hcl file previously included a state_bucket_name value to define the S3 bucket used for storing the state of resources in that account.
+This has been replaced by a state_bucket_pattern value, allowing roles interacting with S3 state to access a different state bucket per region.
+This change improves fault tolerance and facilitates data isolation by region.

 Adding missing root-pipelines-plan and root-pipelines-apply roles

-You might need to copy over the github-actions-openid-connect-provider, root-pipelines-plan and root-pipelines-apply folders from another account (like the security account) to all of your other accounts, depending on what your current account structure looks like.
+You may need to copy the github-actions-openid-connect-provider, root-pipelines-plan, and root-pipelines-apply folders from another account (such as the security account) to all accounts, depending on your current account structure.

-These roles are what Pipelines uses to plan and apply changes to your infrastructure.
-They must be present in any account that pipelines is going to operate in from the infrastructure-live-root repository.
+These roles are required for Pipelines to plan and apply changes to your infrastructure.
+They must be present in every account that Pipelines interacts with via the infrastructure-live-root repository.

 warning

-Never make changes to Identity and Access Management (IAM) resources without carefully reviewing and understanding the changes that are being made.
+Never modify Identity and Access Management (IAM) resources without thoroughly reviewing and understanding the changes being made.

-Make sure you understand the permissions being assigned to these roles before applying them, and ensure that they are appropriate for your organization.
+Ensure that the permissions assigned to these roles are appropriate for your organization before applying them.

-# With permissions for the account you are working in
+# # Ensure you have the necessary permissions for the account you are working in

 cd <path-to-account>/_global/github-actions-openid-connect-provider

-# If this resource already exists, in your account, but you do not have the OIDC provider in state, you can import it
+# If the OIDC provider already exists in your account but is not in the IaC state, you can import it

-# Note: If you do not have `jq` installed, you can simply replace the code in `$()` below with the relevant account ID.
+# Note: If `jq` is not installed, replace the code in `$()` below with the relevant account ID.

 terragrunt import 'aws_iam_openid_connect_provider.github' "arn:aws:iam::$(aws sts get-caller-identity | jq -r '.Account'):oidc-provider/token.actions.githubusercontent.com"